annie-kayal/SpaceX/README.md

   ### Step Two:

-  Once in your designated folder, press the lovely green code button up there.
+  Once in your designated folder, press the lovely green code button up there⬆️.
 You can choose between using an HTTPS or SSH.
 From here, type the following command into your terminal window:

   **Note:** I’ve used SSH for the example below